MRT Line 7 (Metro Manila): Depot

-The line will maintain an at-grade depot in Barangay Greater Lagro, Quezon City, close to the proximity of La Mesa Watershed.
+The line will maintain an at-grade depot along Quirino Highway in Barangay Greater Lagro, Quezon City, close to the proximity of La Mesa Watershed.
 The depot occupies 20 ha of space and will be the center of the operations and maintenance of the line.
 It will be capable of handling 150 trains for future expansion of the line.

 Expansion

 SMC plans for MRT-7 to evolve into a 200 km network.
-Its main feature is a circumferential mainline comprising the present line, the Airport Access segment to the New Manila International Airport, the West Rail Link, and the Phase 2A between the Manila North Harbor and the North Avenue Common Station.
+Its main feature is a circumferential mainline comprising the present line, the Airport Access segment to New Manila International Airport, the West Rail Link, and the Phase 2A between the Manila North Harbor and the North Avenue Common Station.
 Additional branches will also be built in northeastern Metro Manila and Rizal.

 Phase 2A

 The first proposed extension by phase number is Phase 2A, an unnamed westward extension of the line to Tutuban station via West Avenue, Quezon Avenue and Earnshaw Street before running parallel to the LRT Line 2 after Legarda station.
 This is similar to an earlier proposal under review, MRT Line 8, under the Philippine National Railways, that has proposed technical specifications identical to the MRT-7.
 Depending on the deliberations and pending approvals, the two lines may coexist or may be merged.

+The current construction of the line extension for the train system's turnback tracks along West Avenue will be the highly probable starting point of the proposed extension.

 Phase 2A stations

 Phase 2B (West Rail Link)

 Phase 2B is dubbed the West Rail Link project.
-It will be an airport rail link to the New Manila International Airport and traversing the northwest coast of Metro Manila, in similar fashion to the Clark–Buendia Airport Limited Express of the North–South Commuter Railway.
+It will be an airport rail link to New Manila International Airport and traversing the northwest coast of Metro Manila, in similar fashion to the Clark–Buendia Airport Limited Express of the North–South Commuter Railway.
 It will host express train services and aims to connect the NMIA and Metro Manila within 20 minutes.
-Thus, it will only have three stations: C2 in Manila, C4 in Navotas, and NMIA.
+Thus, it will only have four stations: Northport and C2 in Manila, C4 in Navotas, and NMIA.
 The length of the segment is yet to be determined.

 Phase 3 (Airport Access)

-With the depot underway, San Miguel Corp. has plans to extend the line further to Bocaue, Bulacan, replacing the planned six-lane highway, which aims to be connected to the North Luzon Expressway.
+With the depot underway, San Miguel Corp. has plans to extend the line further to Bocaue, Bulacan, running parallel to the planned six-lane highway along the area, which aims to be connected to the North Luzon Expressway.
 The extension will improve access to Ciudad de Victoria complex, where the Philippine Arena will be within its vicinity.
-The line will also connect Metro Manila with the New Manila International Airport, adding 30.3 km to the present line to 53.1 km.
+The line will also connect Metro Manila with New Manila International Airport, adding 30.3 km to the present line to 53.1 km.
 Plans were also laid out connect the airport to the cities of Navotas, Malabon, and Manila, consisting of 19 additional stations, and will travel through the alignment of the LRT 2 Western Extension and the planned MRT 8, before traversing to West Avenue, and finally connecting the planned extension line to the North Triangle Common Station.

 This segment shall be operated together with the Philippine National Railways.